sherman-jordan/pf2e-visioner/Feats-and-Features.md

 ### Very Sneaky
 - Maximum movement in the Start Sneak callout and Sneak Results chip are adjusted up by 5 ft.
+- A new row of buttons is added to the Sneak Results Dialog, allowing the GM to defer End Position validation.
+This enables multiple Sneak actions that are taken in sequence to ignore the concealment or cover requirement for end position, until the final Sneak action / end of turn.
+- A new dialog box for end-of-turn position validation is added, allowing the Gm to validate the movement end prerequisites for a chain of Sneak actions taken in a turn.

 ### Very Very Sneaky
 Requires/ improves [Very Sneaky](#very-sneaky)